OpenINF/docker-fisher/doc/development.md

 ## Development

-Before cloning this repository, please ensure appropriate safety precautions are taken by being sure to use an air-tight and ephemeral development environment to essentially create a disposable sandbox.
-This can be accomplished using virtualization software such as [Oracle VM VirtualBox][] for local development or perhaps consider using cloud-based virtualization offerings.<br /><br />
+Before cloning this repository, please ensure appropriate safety precautions are taken.
+This means being sure to use an air-tight and ephemeral development environment to essentially create a disposable sandbox.
+This may be accomplished using virtualization software such as [Oracle VM VirtualBox][] for local development or perhaps consider using cloud-based virtualization offerings.<br /><br />

 <details open><summary>